Parsl/parsl/docs/userguide/mpi_apps.rst

 2. Specify an MPI Launcher from one of the supported launchers ("aprun", "srun", "mpiexec") for the :class:`~parsl.executors.high_throughput.executor.HighThroughputExecutor` with: ``mpi_launcher="srun"``
 3. Specify the provider that matches your cluster, (eg. user ``SlurmProvider`` for Slurm clusters)
-4. Set the non-mpi launcher to :class:`~parsl.launchers.SimpleLauncher`
+4. Set the non-mpi launcher to :class:`~parsl.launchers.SingleNodeLauncher`
 5. Specify resources required by the application via ``resource_specification`` as shown below: